 In most cases, completing an expungement takes 2-3 months from start to finish.
 Upon filing the petition for expunction, it normally takes approximately 30 days until a hearing takes place.
-After the hearing is completed, there is a delay of 30-45 days until the agencies can destroy all records associated with the original arrest and criminal charge.
+After the hearing is successfully completed, there is a delay of 30-45 days while the agencies destroy all records associated with the original arrest and criminal charge.

-No, but having an experienced criminal defense attorney will make the process much easier and with less money out of pocket.
-A presiding judge can deny expunction without legal counsel, but that is very rare.
+Having an experienced criminal defense attorney guide you through the expunction process will make it much easier, more likely successful, and with less money out of your pocket.
+A presiding judge can deny an expunction petition if the petitioner doesn’t have legal counsel, but that is very rare.

 Generally, the two ways to file for an expunction are the following:

-- Acquittal: If you are acquitted by a trial court or Court of Criminal Appeals, and you were not convicted, do not remain subject to prosecution for another offense arising out of the same criminal episode.
+- Acquittal: You can request an expunction if you are acquitted by a trial court or Court of Criminal Appeals, you were not convicted, and you do not remain subject to prosecution for another offense arising out of the same criminal episode.

-- Dismissal/No-Bill: If you are arrested and no felony indictment/information or felony indictment/information dismissed; and statute of limitations has expired, or the court finds mistake or fraud, and you are released; no final conviction and no court-ordered supervision under 42.12 for an offense other than Class C misdemeanor; and you have not been convicted of a felony in the five years preceding date of arrest.
+- Or, you may file a petition for expunction if no final conviction and no court-ordered supervision is entered for an offense other than a Class C misdemeanor and you have not been convicted of a felony in the five years preceding the date of the pending arrest.

 If you have been arrested and charged with a crime in Fort Worth, Arlington, or the surrounding city, and you were acquitted, or the case was dismissed, you may be entitled to an expunction.
-If you know or are not sure if you qualify for an expunction, call Brandon Fulgham, a Fort Worth Criminal Attorney, and he will answer any questions you might have.
+If you are not sure if you qualify for an expunction, or if you have questions about your rights, call the Fulgham Law Firm, and our team will answer any questions you might have.

-At the Fulgham Law Firm P.C., you will find a Fort Worth criminal law practice focused on passionately defending the accused.
-Contact our Fort Worth office now at 817-886-3078 for a free and confidential consultation with a skilled Fort Worth Criminal Lawyer.
+At the Fulgham Law Firm, our legal professionals offer a Fort Worth criminal law practice focused on passionately defending the accused.
+Contact our Fort Worth office now at 817-877-3030 for a free and confidential consultation with a skilled Fort Worth Criminal Lawyer.

 Is It Possible to Be Disqualified for An Expungement?

-Yes, it is possible to be disqualified for an expungement if you received a conviction on your criminal case or pled guilty to any offense other than a Class Misdemeanor.
-If the case you are seeking an expunction for was resolved in any manner other than a dismissal, no bill, not guilty verdict, or deferred disposition on a Class C Misdemeanor, you will not be eligible for an expunction in Texas.
+Yes, it is possible to be disqualified for an expungement if you received a conviction in your criminal case or pled guilty to any offense other than a Class C misdemeanor.
+If the case you are seeking to expunge was not resolved by dismissal, a failure to file a bill, a not guilty verdict, or a deferred disposition on a Class C misdemeanor, you are not eligible for an expunction in Texas.

-What if your case was dismissed but you have a pending case in the same county?
-Can you get your old case expunged so the prosecutor will not see it?
-NO!
-An applicant cannot move forward with their expunction petition if they have any pending felonies or infractions that are currently unresolved.
-But once those matters are resolved through completion of rehabilitation, probation, parole, community service, etc., the applicant can reapply for an expunction.
+Can you get the dismissed case expunged so the prosecutor in the pending case will not see it?
+Unfortunately, no. An applicant cannot move forward with an expunction petition if they have any pending felonies or infractions that are currently unresolved.
+But once those matters are resolved through completion of rehabilitation, probation, parole, community service, etc., the applicant can reapply for an expunction of the dismissed case.

 It depends on the type of offense.
 First, let’s examine what we mean by the statute of limitations.
-In the context of expunctions, we are really asking how long we must wait (from the date of dismissal or no bill) until we can file for the expunction.
-The timeframe for waiting can vary from a minimum of immediate eligibility to waiting over a decade until eligible.
+In the context of expunctions, we are really asking how long we must wait (from the date of dismissal or no bill being issued) until we can file for the expunction.
+The timeframe for waiting can vary from immediate eligibility to waiting over a decade until eligible to file for expungement.

 First, if you took your felony or misdemeanor case to a jury trial and you received a not guilty verdict from a jury or judge, you are immediately eligible for an expunction.
 Why?
 Because you were exonerated!

-For certain Class C misdemeanor offenses where you received a deferred disposition and the terms and conditions were successfully completed, there is no waiting period, and you can be immediately eligible.
-If your criminal case was a misdemeanor, there is a two-year waiting period that applies.
+For certain Class C misdemeanor offenses where you received a deferred disposition and successfully completed the terms and conditions, there is no waiting period, so you are immediately eligible.
+If your criminal case was a different misdemeanor, there is a two-year waiting period that applies.

-If your expunction petition is granted, you would then be able to lawfully state that you have not been convicted or punished for such an offense and could claim fundamental rights in most areas of life without restriction.
+If your expunction petition is granted, you would then be able to lawfully state that you have not been convicted or punished for that criminal offense and could reclaim fundamental rights in most areas of life without restriction.

 If you are successful in your expunction, you do not have to answer “yes” if asked on a job application or during an interview whether you have ever been arrested for or charged with a criminal offense.
 Texas law allows either of these documents (petition for expunction or order of non-disclosure) to be used as proof that the person was not convicted of the offense if an employer or someone else asks for evidence.